brajeshwar/brajeshwar.github.io/_posts/2003/2003-11-08-alert-component-handling-event-in-a-better-way.md

----
-layout: post
-title: Alert Component, handling event in a better way
+# Alert Component, handling event in a better way
----

 Something around the mid September, there was a post on using [Alert Component](/2003/alert-component-in-flash-mx-2004/) for Flash MX 2004 Pro.